-- A student who receives special education services and who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks. - An ineligible student may practice or rehearse but may not participate in any competitive activity. - The District shall make no distinction between absences for UIL activities and absences for other extracurricular activities approved by the Board.
-A student shall be allowed a maximum of 20 absences in a school year for extracurricular activities. - An absence for participation in an activity that has not been approved will be considered an unexcused absence.
+- A student who receives special education services and who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks. - An ineligible student may practice or rehearse but may not participate in any competitive activity. - A student is allowed in a school year up to 20 absences not related to post-district competition, and unlimited absences for post-district competition prior to state and state competition.
+All extracurricular activities and public performances, whether UIL activities or other activities approved by the board, are subject to these restrictions. - An absence for participation in an activity that has not been approved will be considered an unexcused absence.